 Even though endometriosis affects an estimated 10% of reproductive-age women in the United States and can cause increasing, debilitating pain each menstrual cycle, as well as infertility, it is often misdiagnosed and misunderstood.

 Part of the problem is that endometriosis is not a straightforward disease; researchers are learning how it can involve multiple organs and occur across the entire body.
 The disease gets its name from the endometrium, the lining of a woman’s uterus.
-In endometriosis, endometrial tissue grows outside the uterus—on the bowels and/or ovaries, as well as behind the uterus and elsewhere.
+In endometriosis, tissue similar to the lining of the uterus grows outside the uterus—on the bowels and/or ovaries, as well as behind the uterus and elsewhere.

 During a normal menstrual cycle, the endometrium thickens and is shed.
 With endometriosis, though, the tissue outside the uterus is shed into the abdomen.
 The shedding that occurs each month with menstruation causes pain, inflammation, and scar tissue, which is why the condition is often associated with painful periods.